Rudd-O/saltstack-automation/formulas/email/mda/README.md

 stopping Postfix, reconfiguring to change to `maildir` and restarting Dovecot with the `maildir` mailbox type, and then the mailboxes will be migrated from `~/mail` mbox to maildir in `~/Maildir`.

+### `spam:train_spam_filter_with_incoming_mail`

+If true (not the default) the spam filter will first evaluate incoming mail, then use the result of the evaluation to reinforce its neural network.
+This can result in faster learning of what is spam / what isn't spam, but it can also result in very fast reinforcement of false positives.

+By default the spam filter is only trained by your classification actions in your client (send mail to SPAM folder, or pull mail out from SPAM folder).

+### `spam:file_spam_after_user_scripts`

+If true (not the default) the spam filer will only file e-mail as spam after all the user classifier sieve scripts have executed.

+The default is to file e-mail as spam as soon as it is detected as spam, skipping user sieve scripts.